 3. Ease and transparency of the reporting process

 Ease of reporting encourages employees to whistleblow internally (rather than making external reports at the very outset), which gives the organisation some control over the management of a potential corporate crisis.
-Automated processes paired with clear step-by-step guidance on how to make a report give stakeholders confidence that the whistleblower programme's principles are being applied consistently, fairly, and uniformly across the entire organisation.
+Automated processes paired with clear step-by-step guidance on how to make a report give stakeholders confidence that the whistleblowing programme's principles are being applied consistently, fairly, and uniformly across the entire organisation.
 Simple reporting in the informant's native language adds to the ease of reporting from an informant's perspective.

 4. Assurance of security and anonymity in reporting

 Security and anonymity can be achieved through encrypted systems and the preservation of data, including incorruptible report logs.
-Perhaps more importantly, the principle of non-retaliation against whistleblowers that was legislated in the Dodd–Frank Act (and which has now been legislated by the EU Parliament) is the cornerstone of all effective whistleblower programmes.
+Perhaps more importantly, the principle of non-retaliation against whistleblowers that was legislated in the Dodd–Frank Act (and which has now been legislated by the EU Parliament) is the cornerstone of all effective whistleblowing programmes.

 5. AI-assisted technology